accendhq/link-examples/examples/react-wrapper/README.md

 ## Authentication

+Authentication is managed through customer access tokens that are generated server-side using your Accend Link backend integration.
+These tokens provide secure access to the Accend Link SDK and must be obtained through your backend API.

+Customer Access tokens will generally have an expiration date, and should be refreshed via the Accend API.
+You can find the [staging API here](https://api.staging.withaccend.com/redoc)

+**Important Security Note:** Customer access tokens should never be hardcoded in client-side code.
+Always fetch them dynamically from your secure backend API.

 ### Customer Access Tokens

 Customer access tokens must be generated server-side using your Accend Link backend integration.

-**Important:** Never generate customer access tokens on the client side, as this would expose your API credentials.

-### Token Generation Steps
+### Example: Token Generation Steps

 1. Set up server-side token generation using your backend integration
 2. Create an API endpoint to generate tokens for authenticated users